linas/archeo/README.md

   e.g. once a month?
 Twice a year?
 What was the result?
 * Checksums.
 Compute and store checksums.
 Compare file contents by checksum.
 Find files by checksum.
+* Limit checksum collection to specific file types, similar to how locate, mlocate, plocate and updatedb work.
 * When were these last computed?
 What was the matching file name?
 What was the file metadata at that time?
 * Allow file validation plugins. e.g. JHOVE, Apache Tika of DROID